About & FAQs

 This is because we’re focussing on providing access and exposure to those who have not yet had the chance to build a network and contacts within the industry space.

-• 🎨Art spans all kinds of creative roles that produce 2D or 3D art, such as Art or Technical Director, Character Artist, Concept Artist, Environment Artist, Storyboard Artist, UI Designer or other related roles.
+🎨Art spans all kinds of creative roles that produce 2D or 3D art, such as Art or Technical Director, Character Artist, Concept Artist, Environment Artist, Storyboard Artist, UI Designer or other related roles.
+For Technical Art, please apply to “Animation and VFX”

 💃Animation & VFX includes roles that bring 3D assets to live within the game or work on the more technical side of art.
 Roles include Animators, Technical Animators, Lighting Artists, Graphics Programmers & Technical Artists as well as VFX artists.